sveltia/sveltia-cms/README.md

 While we fix reported bugs as quickly as possible, usually within 24 hours, our overall progress may be slower than you think.
 The thing is, it’s not just a personal project of [@kyoshino](https://github.com/kyoshino), but also involves different kinds of activities:

 - Ensuring substantial [compatibility with existing versions of Netlify/Decap CMS](#compatibility)
-- Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible
+- Tackling as many [Netlify/Decap CMS issues](https://github.com/decaporg/decap-cms/issues) as possible
-  - So far, 120+ of them (or 210+ including duplicates) have been effectively solved in Sveltia CMS
+  - So far, 120+ of them (or 215+ including duplicates) have been effectively solved in Sveltia CMS
   - Target: 150 issues by GA, 250 (or all the relevant and fixable issues) in a future release
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to feedback from clients and regular users